-Starkbier, Festbier, Hell, Dunkel, Pils, Ale: a typology of Munich's beers – and the people who drink them.
+Starkbier, Festbier, Weissbier, Hell, Dunkel, Pils: a typology of Munich's beers – and the people who drink them.

 How it tastes: Unobtrusive.
 The neutral point on the beer coordination system – which is not intended as a criticism, but rather an accolade.
 Helles is not too strongly hopped and not too sweet.
 There is a word for it: “süffig”, meaning “easy to drink”.
-That simply means that you can drink litres of it without getting sick of it.
-Two other types of beer, Zwickelbier and Kellerbier, have been enjoying great popularity in recent years; these are unfiltered variants of Helles, and they taste a little more rugged.
+That simply means that you can drink a lot of it without getting sick of it.
+Two other types of beer, Zwickelbier and Kellerbier, which taste a little more rugged, have been enjoying great popularity in recent years.

 Where to drink it: Anywhere that is “gemütlich” (cosy): in a beer garden, a beer hall, in the Bavarian corner pub – the “Boazn”, by the Isar, in the Wirtshaus, in front of the TV.